 Of course, not every family buys a baby monitor strictly to hear the baby when she cries.
-Today, there are monitors that actually detect movement, and that are designed to help reduce the risk of SIDS.
-Movement monitors can alert parents when a baby hasn’t moved in a certain amount of time – an alarm sounds, letting parents know that the baby has been completely still for too long.
+Today, there are monitors that detect movement designed to help reduce the risk of SIDS.
+Movement monitors can alert parents when a baby hasn’t moved in a certain amount of time.
+An alarm sounds letting parents know that the baby has been completely still for too long.

-The reviews on these kinds of monitors are fairly positive, and some families have truly incredible stories of actually catching their not-breathing baby in the nick of time, and intervening before something truly awful happened.
-However, other parents report lots of false alarms, resulting in unnecessary middle-of-the-night wakings for everyone.
+The reviews on these kinds of monitors are positive, and some families have truly incredible stories of actually catching their not-breathing baby in the nick of time and intervening before something truly awful happened.
+However, other parents report lots of false alarms, resulting in unnecessary middle-of-the-night wakings and more anxiety for everyone.

-In this post, though, we’re going to focus strictly on sound monitors, and how they impact sleep.
+In this post, though, we’re going to focus strictly on sound and video monitors, and how they impact sleep.

-Baby monitors can be really helpful during sleep-coaching, too, for the same reasons.
-Parents who use no-cry sleep coaching methods may not need to worry about this, but even if you use any kind of cry method of sleep training, you’ll want to keep tabs on your baby’s cries.
+And, of course, baby monitors can be really helpful during sleep training, too, for the same reasons.
+Parents who use no-cry sleep coaching methods and stay in the room may not need to use a monitor.
+But, if you use any kind of cry method of sleep training and leave the room, you’ll want to keep tabs on your baby’s cries.
 A monitor makes it easy to do that.

 However, while baby monitors can definitely be helpful, they can also become a problem.

 When my eldest was a baby, he was a loud sleeper.
 Every time he rolled over or made a little noise or coughed, I could hear him through the monitor.
 This was unnecessary and woke me up literally for no reason.
-Because of the way the bedrooms in our house are situated, I could hear him very well without the monitor, if he started crying (I birth screamers, by the way!)
+Because of the way the bedrooms in our house are situated, I could hear him very well without the monitor.
+I birth screamers, by the way!
 So eventually, I turned off the monitor at night when I slept.

-Of course, some babies may have medical conditions that require parents to check in frequently, and in those cases, parents will probably want to listen for every little sound.
+Of course, some babies may have medical conditions that require parents to check-in frequently.
+In those cases, yes, parents will probably want to listen for every little sound.
 But, for the average healthy baby, we don’t need to hear every little noise the baby makes.
 Remember, fussing and crying a little between sleep cycles is very normal and expected.
-But if you respond to every little fuss or cry, you may inadvertently get in your own way, because your baby will not have the opportunity to learn to fall asleep on his own.
+But if you respond to every little fuss or cry, you may inadvertently get in your own way.
+In that case, your baby will not have the opportunity to learn to fall asleep on his own.